Qinghai–Tibet railway: Economic

 With limited industrial capacity in Tibet, the Tibetan economy heavily relies on industrial products from more developed parts of China.
 Transport of goods in and out of Tibet was mostly through the Qingzang Highway connecting Tibet to the adjacent Qinghai province, which was built in the early 1950s.
 The length and terrain have limited the capacity of the highway, with less than 1 million tons of goods transported each year.
 With the construction of the Qingzang railway, the cost of transportation of both passengers and goods should be greatly reduced, allowing for an increase in volume—the cost per tonne-kilometer will be reduced from 0.38 RMB to 0.12 RMB.
 It is projected that by 2010, 2.8 million tons will be carried to and from Tibet, with over 75% carried by the railway.
 Before the railway, the purchasing power of 100 RMB in Lhasa was only commensurate with 54 RMB in coastal regions of China, mainly due to high transport costs.
 The railway could elevate living standards along the route.

 Social

 Environmentalists and Tibetan independence activists protested against the construction of the railway.
 The Tibetan government-in-exile believes that the line and the further expansion of the rail network will contribute to further influx of Chinese people, the de-nationalization of Tibetans and the depletion of the region's natural resources.

 According to Chinese state news agency Xinhua News, the Qingzang railway has promoted the inheritance of Tibetan culture and religion, as the opening of the railway has increased the number of worshippers from all over the country coming to Lhasa.
 It also advantages Tibetans with accessibility to the rest part of China for tertiary education, employment, and market for local industries.
 Qiangba Puncog, former Chairman of the Tibet Autonomous Region People's Government, has appreciated the railway for introducing more tourism industries to the region with jobs for the local people.

+In 2008, the International Campaign for Tibet said the Qinghai–Tibet railway was marginalising ethnic Tibetans and "accelerating an influx of Han Chinese into the region".